You may appear to be managing on the outside, but internally feel overwhelmed, stuck, or exhausted.

 Before booking, check with your provider to confirm:

-Your coverage limits per hour and per year
+Your coverage limits (per session/hour and per year)

-After each session, you'll receive a receipt that you can submit for reimbursement.
+After each session, you'll receive a receipt that can be submitted for reimbursement.

 You indicate that you or someone else is in imminent danger